 Did you know that sometimes light duty can actually help you recover more quickly, and get you back to work in shorter time?
 See how light duty can help you here.

-But, what if your employer doesn't have light duty?
-What should you do?
 Remember,light duty means that you're at work performing some duties (not the full duties of your job) and you are being paid accordingly.
 Also, remember, if you are earning less money than you were at the time you got hurt (and that's per week, not just your hourly rate) you should be getting workers comp checks to make up the difference while you're on light duty.

-Light duty doesn't stop you from getting your disability benefits, but it you're offered light work duty work within your restrictions and you turn it down, the workers comp insurance company can stop or reduce your benefits.
+Light duty doesn't stop you from getting your disability benefits, but if you're offered light work duty work within your restrictions and you turn it down, the workers comp insurance company can stop or reduce your benefits.
 (And you should bet they will).

-And if your company doesn't offer light duty work, they have to continue to pay yor full workers compensation rate.
+If your company doesn't offer light duty work, they have to continue to pay your full workers compensation rate.

 Many construction companies do not have light duty in the trade.
-So even though a doctor may say you can return to some work, until you are cleared to return to full duty, your workers comp benefits should continue at the full rate.
+So, even though a doctor may say you can return to some work with restrictions, until you are cleared to return to full duty, your workers' comp benefits should continue at the full rate.
 So it is really important to get a note or disability slip from your doctor indicating any restrictions or limitations you have because of the work injury.

-Workers' comp check coming late?
 Click here to see what to do.
-We know that just because the workers' compensation check come in late, doesn't mean that you can pay your bills laterA so here's the answer to another common question involving workers comp benefits and light duty.
+We know that just because the workers' compensation check is late, it doesn't mean that you can pay your bills late, so make sure you contact an experienced workers comp lawyer right away if your checks are coming late